 These dogs usually have low energy levels and a low desire to bark.
 This makes them great for apartments.
 These little pups are also very good with kids and other pets as well, which is very unlike most Teacup dog breeds on this list.

 The below Mini dog breeds are often listed alongside Teacup dogs, but they aren't real Teacups according to the AKC's classification.
 Yet, they're also smaller than Toy breeds.

 1. Miniature Dachshund

-Miniature Dachshunds are shy dogs and make excellent watch dogs.
-Because of their long backs, they should not live where they will have to do a lot stair climbing, and are generally susceptible to many illnesses.
+Miniature Dachshunds are shy dogs and make excellent watchdogs.
+Because of their long backs, they should not live where they will have to do a lot of stair climbing and are generally susceptible to many illnesses.

 2. Teacup Beagle

 The Teacup Beagle breed is great with kids and other pets.
 As a close relative to standard Beagles – one of the best hunting dogs – Teacup Beagles still have hunting instincts and will need to be trained not to bark and chase other furry animals.
 Pups from this breed are active and playful.